apache/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

     transaction specific diagnostics for the transaction.
 This also requires that :ts:cv:`proxy.config.diags.debug.enabled` is set to ``1``.

+log-headers
+    If the ``log-headers`` is requested while :ts:cv:`proxy.config.diags.debug.tags` is set to ``xdebug.headers`` and :ts:cv:`proxy.config.diags.debug.enabled` is set to ``1``, then all client and server, request and response headers are logged.
+    Also, the ``X-Debug: log-headers`` header is always added to the upstream request.

 X-Cache-Key
     The ``X-Cache-Key`` header contains the URL that identifies the HTTP object in the Traffic Server cache.
 This header is particularly useful if a custom cache